DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 * Ludmilla turns to Diavola and instructs her to “deliver her report to the Master."
 * Diavola casts her eyes toward the ground as she bows hurriedly toward Strahd, stammering: “Forgive me, Great One.
 The lightning has scorched the runes inscribed into the upper tower.
 The bridge—it will not work until the runes are freshly cast."
 * Strahd asks Diavola coldly if she can re-cast the tower runes.
-She nods, wringing her hands and lickering her lips, and adds, “Yes—but I would require the aid of the full coven.
+She nods, wringing her hands and licking her lips, and adds, “Yes—but I would require the aid of the full coven.
 And even then, it could take us until morning."
 * “Then see that it is done by then," Strahd replies sternly.
 “You are dismissed."
 Diavola bows deeply, then flees up <span class="citation">K21.
 North Tower Stair (p.
 59)</span> until she reaches <span class="citation">K54.
 Familiar Room (p.
 71)</span>, where she rejoins the other **Barovian witches**.

 Strahd then turns to the players and apologizes again for the inconvenience, noting that it appears unlikely that he will be able to send them home via the carriage that evening.
 “Should you wish it, I would be more than glad to have rooms prepared for the night," he promises.
 “Our guest quarters are warm and comfortable, and in far better condition than many other chambers of the castle."